kyma-project/istio/docs/user/01-50-enable-sidecar-injection.md

 Enabling automatic sidecar injection allows `istiod` to watch all Pod creation operations on all Namespaces, which should be part of Istio Service Mesh, and inject the newly created Pods with a sidecar proxy.

-You can enable the sidecar proxy injection for either an entire Namespace or a single Deployment.
+You can enable sidecar proxy injection for either an entire Namespace or a single Deployment.

 * To enable sidecar proxy injection for a Namespace, set the **istio-injection** label value to `enabled` for the Namespace in which you want to enable the sidecar proxy injection.
 Use the following command: